 Select several databases to search at the same time.
 [Note: Selecting ALL of the databases is NOT a good idea!]
 You can also limit your search results to different types of publications, such as scholarly (peer-reviewed) journals.

-Here are some of the subject databases in EBSCO Collection:
+Here are just a few of the subject databases in EBSCO Collection:

-* Academic Search Premier (Always include this one!)
+* Academic Search Complete (Always include this one!)

 * America: History & Life (U.S. History)

 * Health Source: Nursing/Academic Edition

 * Legal Collection

 Search Google Scholar from this Guide or through the library's website.
 Look for "Check OU Access" or "OU Link to Article" links to access articles online via the library's journal subscriptions.
 NOTE: Google Scholar indexes many types of materials that are NOT scholarly or peer-reviewed, so carefully evaluate everything you find.
 Use Google Scholar to supplement your database searching.